AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/start/download.md

 ## File Structure Overview

-Once you extract your files, you can you’re your file and should see three folders:
+Once you extract your files, you can open the file and should see three folders:

 - Client and Editor: The client-side of the engine, which is the “game” component you and others will use to play your MMO.
 - Documentation: Various documents and ReadMe files.
 We encourage you browse these before starting.